Trump administration drops Cha as pick for Seoul envoy

 Officials have repeated stressed the administration prefers a diplomatic solution and debate on military options has lost some momentum in recent weeks after North and South Korea resumed talks ahead of next month’s Winter Olympics to be held in the South.

-In an op-ed in the Washington Post in July, Cha called for a new approach to diplomacy toward North Korea, arguing that China must be a central part of future negotiations and should pay for Pyongyang to halt and roll back its nuclear and missile programs. (wapo.st/2x2vCgL)
+In July, Cha called for a new approach to diplomacy toward North Korea, arguing that China must be a central part of future negotiations and should pay for Pyongyang to halt and roll back its nuclear and missile programs. (wapo.st/2x2vCgL)

 In recent tweets and retweets on Twitter, Cha has highlighted the administration’s policy on tougher sanctions and articles stressing the importance of diplomacy.